Procurement Policy

 The standing orders detail the procurement processes, which vary in respect of the level of consultation, competition, and authorisation required.

-The Procurement Lead must comply with the standing orders, financial regulations, and all relevant UK and European Union legislative requirements.
-The Executive may waive the requirement of a standing order in exceptional circumstances on approval of a Deviation Report, which provides:
+The Procurement Lead must comply with the standing orders, financial regulations, the Procurement Act 2023 and all other relevant legislative requirements.

 • Rationale and proposed terms and conditions agreed with the contractor